 Companies can address this issue through Data Loss Prevention solutions that come equipped with device control features.
-Our very own Endpoint Protector has an entire module dedicated to Device Control which offers a number of tools that allows organizations to control or block unauthorized devices.
-Many of them were developed in collaboration with our customers and serve real life business needs.
+Our very own Endpoint Protector has an entire module dedicated to Device Control which offers a number of tools that allow organizations to control or block unauthorized devices.
+Many of them were developed in collaboration with our customers and serve real-life business needs.

 Here are the six features that make Endpoint Protector the most advanced Device Control software on the market:

 While at first companies might be tempted to enforce strict global policies for device control, they will soon realize they can negatively impact employees’ productivity.
 This is the sort of rigidity much fear when it comes to implementing DLP solutions.

 Endpoint Protector’s Device Control module, however, was built with flexibility in mind.
 Policies can be applied not only on a global level, but also to particular groups such as departments or people involved in a specific project or to certain computers, users or devices.
 In this way, companies can apply a stricter control over employees with direct access to sensitive data while allowing the rest of their workforce a greater degree of liberty.

 Using Endpoint Protector’s modern, intuitive interface, companies can quickly define the rules of usage and restrictions of devices.
 There is no need for extensive training or burdensome implementation periods.
 And, with Endpoint Protector’s well-known ease of deployment, organizations can have their Device Control policies up and running in mere hours.

 Devices can also be very easily whitelisted from Endpoint Protector’s dashboard, ensuring that admins can respond to unexpected situations without delay.